comorment/containers/INSTALL.md

 ## Update the Singularity Image Files (containers)

 We are presently migrating container builds as distributed here to the [GitHub Container Registry](https://ghcr.io).
-Future image build artifacts (Singularity and Docker) will be listed under [Packages](https://github.com/orgs/comorment/packages?repo_name=containers) from hereon.
+Current and future image build artifacts (Singularity and Docker) are listed under [Packages](https://github.com/orgs/comorment/packages?repo_name=containers).

 To obtain updated versions of the Singularity Image Format (.sif) container files provided here, issue: